Burlingame Exotic Pet Sitter

 I'm flying out of SFO — can you cover same-day visits?

-Often, yes — especially for existing clients.
+Often, yes — especially for the pet parents we already visit.
 Burlingame is about a ten-minute drive from SFO, so our team can slot in an early-morning visit before a late-morning departure, or a same-evening visit after you land.
-For brand-new clients we still need a meet-and-greet in advance, so it is best to text us as soon as your trip is on the calendar.
+For families new to us, we still need a meet-and-greet in advance, so it is best to text us as soon as your trip is on the calendar.

 What if my exotic pet needs medication while I'm traveling?